graphql/graphiql/README.md

 _This is currently in technical preview.
 We welcome your feedback and suggestions._

-GraphQL Language Service provides an interface for building GraphQL Language Service for IDEs.
+GraphQL Language Service provides an interface for building GraphQL language services for IDEs.
 Currently supported features include:
 - Diagnostics (GraphQL syntax linting/validations)
 - Autocomplete suggestions
 - Hyperlink to fragment definitions